WRITTEN BY: BRUCE LOVELACE

-There were several specific things I was looking for in a professional DSLR from Canon.
+There were several specific things I was looking for in a professional DSLR from Canon, coupled with some things I wanted to avoid.
+Here's my own history with the series of Canon 5D cameras as well as the release dates.

-I started with the EOS line when I purchased the original Canon 10d, followed by the 20d and then the 5d in 2007.
+I started with the EOS line when I purchased the original Canon 10D, followed by the 20D and then the first full frame Canon, the 5D in 2007.

-You can see in the photo below how the Canon Eos-1Dx is quite a bit larger than the 5d.
-The 5D Mark III does have the option of getting the Canon BG-E11 Battery Grip if you want the extra fire power and the vertical-shooting control features.
+You can see in this photo how the Canon Eos-1DX is quite a bit larger than the 5D.
+Like other Canon DSLR cameras, the 5D Mark III gives you the option of getting a battery grip.
+The Canon BG-E11 Battery Grip matches with the 5D Mark III and is a great addition if you want the extra firepower and the vertical-shooting control features.

-Other big pluses for me for the 5d mark III:
+Other features I liked with the 5d mark III:

 Here is an article on how to set your 5D Mark III to get High Speed Sync flash with a 270 EX II Speedlite.